 But the Colorado Board of Health is relaxed about this massive rate of non-compliance:

-This lay back approach glosses over the 13% of cases where even the basic form from the attending/prescribing physician was not lodged and for which even the assurance given by all the boxes being ticked is not provided.
+This lay back approach glosses over the 13.7% of cases where even the basic form from the attending/prescribing physician has not been lodged and for which even the assurance given by all the boxes being ticked is not provided.

-Colorado’s experiment in providing a safe regime for assisted suicide is a fail because it lacks any possibility of identifying problems and is already lackadaisical about significant non-compliance in basic reporting.
+Colorado’s experiment in providing a safe regime for assisted suicide is a fail because it lacks any possibility of identifying problems and two years in remains lackadaisical about significant non-compliance in basic reporting.